Benefits and challenges of monorepo development practices

-This monorepo code typically has a single build pipeline that produces the application executable.
-Many teams split the code of various app components into subfolders and use Git workflow for new features or bug fixes.
-This approach is natural for most applications or systems developed using a monolithic architecture.
-Though maintenance is straightforward, this method reduces overall velocity because it’s possible for just a few difficult-to-fix bugs to prevent deployment of release candidates to production.
+Monorepos typically have a single build pipeline that produces the application executable.
+Teams often structure code for different app components into subfolders and use Git workflows for adding features or fixing issues.
+This straightforward approach is common for applications with a monolithic design, but it can slow down development if a few hard-to-fix bugs stop deployment of release candidates to production.

 Monorepo vs. polyrepo for microservices

-As microservices architecture becomes more popular, many teams tend to split their code into multiple repositories (polyrepos).
+As microservices architecture becomes more popular, many teams choose to split their code into multiple repositories (polyrepos), each corresponding to a specific microservice.
 Developers work on microservices independently, using different, problem-specific tools and programming languages.
 For example, some developers may use open source projects like Python for artificial intelligence (AI), while others use Java or .NET to implement APIs.

 Separate repositories introduce risk

-Although polyrepos seem to be the natural choice for microservices, a monorepo with unified and automated build and deploy pipelines can mitigate many issues.
-A closer look at the benefits of monorepos — and some of the misconceptions — may help you decide if a monorepo environment is best for your team.
+Although polyrepos seem to be the natural choice for microservices, a monolith with unified and automated build and deploy pipelines can mitigate many issues.
+A closer look at the benefits of monorepos — and some of the misconceptions — may help you decide if a this kind of environment is best for your team.

 Benefits of monorepos

-• Discoverability.
-A monorepo offers a single view of the whole code.
-You can review status for the whole repository, screen all branches, and keep track of modifications much more easily in monorepos than in polyrepos.
+- Discoverability.
+A monorepo offers a single view of the whole codebase.
+You can review status for the entire repository, screen all branches, and keep track of modifications much more easily in monorepos than in polyrepos.

 Challenges of monorepos